 Carl Benedict offers online counseling on his web site Serenity Online Therapy.

-HomeMy Credentials / Counseling Philosophy / Online Therapy / Services & Fees / ConfidentialityBegin Therapy / My OfficeIn Crisis Now? / Testimonial / Contact Me / Sitemap
+HomeMy Credentials / Counseling Philosophy / Online Therapy Risks & Benefits / Services & Fees / ConfidentialityBegin Therapy / In Crisis Now? / Contact Me / Carl's YouTube Videos / Sitemap

 Codependency: Loss of Self In Others

 Codependency is a dysfunction that causes individuals to lose themselves in relationships.
 Codependents ignore their feelings, needs, and problems while obsessing on Codependency is a dysfunction that causes individuals to lose themselves in relationships.
 Photo by Carl Benedictthe feelings, needs, and problems of others.
-They possess an exaggerated sense of responsibility for others, and struggle with maintaining healthy boundaries.
-Thus, they experience relationships as stressful, and often suffer from anxiety, depression, guilt, and resentment.
+They possess an exaggerated sense of responsibility for others and struggle with maintaining healthy boundaries.
+Thus, they experience relationships as stressful and often suffer from anxiety, depression, guilt, and resentment.

 Codependency is born of growing up in a dysfunctional environment.
 Family dysfunction occurs when overwhelmed parents are unable to meet the needs of their children to a significant degree over a significant period of time.
 The parents' problems may stem from addiction, alcoholism, mental illness, physical illness, poverty, overwhelming loss, or community disintegration such as gang violence or war.
 The key point is this: when parents become chronically overwhelmed by problems, the mental health of their children can be affected, sometimes resulting in codependency.

 Adult Children of Dysfunctional Families carry these distorted beliefs into adulthood.
-They feel over-responsible for everyone around them, including spouses, children, in-laws, and co-workers.
+They feel over-responsible for everyone around them, including spouses, children, in-laws, friends, and co-workers.
 They perceive the problems of others as their own - just as they did with their parents' problems.
 They are riddled with anxiety, stress, and guilt in their relationships.
 They ignore their own needs, feelings, and problems, and, thus, become depressed and resentful.
 Ultimately, they feel like failures - just as in childhood - because their goal of solving everyone's problems is unobtainable.

-If you think you suffer from codependency, then online counseling could benefit you.
+If you think you suffer from codependency, then online counseling will benefit you.
 The good news is that codependency is very treatable.
 Why?
-Because codependents already know how to take care of others.
-Now they must learn to take care of themselves.
-Click on the photo below to begin therapy.
+Because you already care deeply about others, and in online therapy with me, a licensed professional counselor AND recovering codependent, you will learn how to take care of yourself, which will lead to healthier relationships and a more fulfilling life.
+Click on the photo below the video to begin therapy.

-Click on the photo below to request online therapy..
+Click on the photo below to request online therapy.

 Click here to request online therapy with Carl Benedict, LCPC, founder of Serenity Online Therapy.